pmean/build-website/text/17/social-media.md

 ---
-title: "Recommendation: How to use social media in your career"
+title: "How to use social media in your career"
 author: "Steve Simon"
 source: "http://blog.pmean.com/social-media/"
 date: "2017-12-04"